mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <p class="question invisible"><span class="complete">I would like to write this bullet-point list into more fluid text, is that acceptable?</span> Decision: Yes, re-write.</p>

 #### Choosing the Right Caregiver
 Being a caregiver is a full-time, 24/7 responsibility and can be tiring, demanding and stressful - especially if your condition, schedule or treatment changes.

-While you're undergoing your transplant your caregiver will not be able to work.
-Your caregiver will need to remain with you for most of the day and night (though while you are in the Outpatient BMT clinic your caregiver can take some time for themselves; this is something we strongly recommend).
+While you're undergoing your transplant your caregiver will not be able to work and will need to stay with you for most of the day and night (though while you are in the Outpatient BMT clinic your caregiver can take some time for themselves; this is something we strongly recommend).

 It is important for your caregiver to maintain a positive attitude, calm demeanor and flexible approach - and to provide you with encouragement.
 It's important for you to understand that the caregiver role is challenging and that your caregiver might find themselves stressed by the responsibilities.